CellPot/unity-assets-drawer/README.md

 ## Quick installation guide
 1) Install the tool:
-	- a: Download and import package file from releases into your project or just drag and drop whole Asset Drawer folder
+	- a: Download and import package file from releases into your project
 	- b: ...OR Copy and paste `AssetsDrawer` directory into your project
 2) Open ```Tools/Assets Drawer``` window
 3) Fill prefabs palette: